Skip to main content

 August 3, 2023

 WASHINGTON, D.C.
 Congresswoman Doris Matsui (D-CA), Congressman Bill Johnson (R-OH) and Senators Markwayne Mullin (R-OK) and Catherine Cortez Masto (D-NV) recently introduced the Behavioral Health Information Technology (BHIT) Coordination Act.
+The legislation will improve coordination of mental and physical health care by supporting behavioral health providers’ efforts to adopt health information technology (IT) systems.

 July 28, 2023